alexbaucom17/DominoRobot/src/master/README.md

 ### Running Commands
 In order to send a command to a robot a few prerequisites must be met.

 1. The robot has to be connected to the master (i.e. the box should be green and the counter value should be changing).
-If you followed the [Setup](#Setup) steps above, this probably should be the case as soon as you run `MasterMain` on your computer.
+If you followed the [setup](##robot-setup) steps above, this probably should be the case as soon as you run `MasterMain` on your computer.
 If not, you'll have to debug why (check that your SSH connection is okay and that the robot program hasn't crashed)
-2. The robot is programmed to only run a single command at a time, so it will ignore an repeated commands that are sent, so make sure a previous command isn't still running.
+2. The robot is programmed to only run a single command at a time, so it will ignore any commands that are sent while another one is active, so make sure a previous command isn't still running.
 If there is no motion from the robot/lifter and the "Motion in progress" value is False, it should let you run a command.

 To actually run the command, you need 3 pieces of information.
 1. The `Target` field is which robot/device to send the command to.
 Make sure you have the right target selected from the drop down menu.